 You'll walk in the footsteps of Arya and the Hound, see the major Golden Circle sites, and you might—if you keep your eyes open—even catch a glimpse of the Children of the Forest when you visit the very place where they created the first White Walker.

-This holiday package is fit for the travelling nobles, with all accommodation and excursions taken care of.
+This holiday package is fit for the traveling nobles, with all accommodation and excursions taken care of.
 From the moment you land to your departure, you'll be in good hands and set for a stress-free holiday where you can explore lands both in and out of this world.

 This is a trip that no true fan can miss.
 Sharpen your Valyrian Steel blade and fill your flask with ale, and travel the King's Road—I mean, Iceland's magnificent South Coast!
 Check availability by choosing a date.

 Your journey begins as soon as you land at Keflavík airport.
 After you land, you’ll grab your bags and hop on a bus to Reykjavík, which will drop you off at your accommodation.
-The drive from Keflavík to Reykjavík will give you a chance to acclimate yourself to Iceland’s martian landscapes: you’ll pass through moss-laden lava fields, fjords, and classic Icelandic villages.
+The drive from Keflavík to Reykjavík will give you a chance to acclimate yourself to Iceland’s martian landscapes: you’ll pass through moss-laden lava fields, fjords, and traditional Icelandic villages.

-Once you arrive in Reykjavík, where you will stay on this night, you could explore the streets, and the small nooks and crannies of the old downtown, or settle for a solid night’s rest before you set off into the wilds of Iceland.
+Once you arrive in Reykjavík, where you will stay on this night, you could explore the streets and the small nooks and crannies of the old downtown or settle for a solid night’s rest before you set off into the wilds of Iceland.

-On your second day, your foray into the world of fantasy begins, as you explore one of Iceland's main attractions; The Golden Circle.
+On your second day, your foray into the world of fantasy begins as you explore one of Iceland's main attractions; The Golden Circle.
 And to make it even more exciting, today, you are going to find the Eyrie.
 And it just happens to be at your first stop, Þingvellir National Park, the original meeting place of one of the oldest parliaments in the world, the Alþingi.

 It might look familiar, as the scenes at The Bloody Gate in the Eyrie were filmed at the Almannagjá canyon, which you'll have the chance to walk—though hopefully, less exhausted than the Hound and Arya arrived at the Bloody Gate.

-At Þingvellir you can also add a little extra to your day; you can go for an awe-inspiring dip in the Silfra fissure and swim between two continental plates as it is here at Þingvellir where the Eurasian and North American tectonic plates meet.
+At Þingvellir, you can also add a little extra to your day.
+You can go for an awe-inspiring dip in the Silfra fissure and swim between two continental plates as it is here at Þingvellir where the Eurasian and North American tectonic plates meet.